xebialabs/blueprints/README.md

 ## Adding new blueprint

-Simply create a folder and add required files & templates along with a local `index.json` file.
+Simply create a folder and add required files & templates along with the `blueprint.yaml` file.
 Finally, update root `index.json` file to include the newly created folder.

 ## Publish